Yunnan: Agriculture

 The region maintains a strong agricultural focus.
 Agriculture is restricted to the few upland plains, open valleys, and terraced hillsides.
 Level land for agriculture is extremely scarce and only about 5 percent of the province is under cultivation.
 Rice is the main crop; corn, barley, wheat, rapeseed, sweet potatoes, soybeans (as a food crop), tea, sugarcane, tobacco, and cotton are also grown.
 On the steep slopes in the west livestock is raised and timber, a valuable resource, is cut (teak in the southwest).

 Yunnan produces most of coffee grown in China (although there are also much smaller plantations in Fujian and Hainan).
 Large-scale coffee cultivation started in Yunnan in 1988.
 The most commonly grown variety in the province is catimor.

-Yunnan province is famous for its quality teas.
+Yunnan is famous for its quality teas.
 Most notably Yunnan tea.
-Yunnan black tea, also known as ‘Dianhong’ (‘Dian’ is the short name for Yunnan province, ‘hong’ meaning red after the deep, red liquor of the brewed tea) is a fully oxidised tea grown high in the mountainous regions between approximately 1000 metres to 2000 metres above sea level.
+Yunnan black tea, also known as ‘Dianhong’ (‘Dian’ is the short name for Yunnan, ‘hong’ meaning red after the deep, red liquor of the brewed tea) is a fully oxidised tea grown high in the mountainous regions between approximately 1000 metres to 2000 metres above sea level.
 Its unique earthy flavour makes it a highly sought after tea.

 Tobacco is the main (export) product and makes up a big part of the provincial GDP.
 Furthermore, Yunnan has a strong competitive potential in the fruit and vegetable industries, especially in low value-added commodities such as fresh and dried vegetables and fresh apples.